dodopontocom/darcano/README.md

 - [x] (Telegram) Develop commands to check metrics (prometheus)
 - [ ] (Telegram) Develop commands to check basic servers info
 - [ ] Improvements on handling message commits
+- [ ] Implement cncli with useful commands on startup
 - [ ] Dockerization
 - [ ] (terraform) Support AWS
 - [ ] Make all scripts support switch to mainnet and vice-versa (depends on keys/certifications/addresses creation for mainnet)